alinuxuser5/ISOfolder/README.md

 ```
 ./install.sh
 ```
+> Note: The directory is located on /usr/share/isofolder.

 It will ask you to enter your root password.
 ## Final result
 Once the installation is done, you can open it on desktop or Application Menu.